-All I can say is, I can’t wait till you meet your Christian God face-to-face because I know exactly what He or She is going to ask you.
+All I can say is, I can’t wait till you come face-to-face with your Christian God because I know exactly what He or She is going to ask you.
 And “I acted out of irrational fear” won’t get you through those gates.

 Now that we’re clear, let’s move onto the folks who need to understand my point in ascending order!